boggydigital/clo/README.md

 Argument details:

 - `path` - (default, required) location of the definitions file to verify.

-Flag details:

-- `verbose` - display validation information as it happens.
+- `debug` - print detailed information on each verification test